subatomicdev/binancebeast/README.md

 A C++ library for the Binance Futures exchange, using Boost's Beast and JSON libraries for networking (http/websockets) and json respectively.

-The library has is developed on Ubuntu and only tested on Ubuntu.
+The library is developed on Ubuntu and only tested on Ubuntu.
 Support for Windows may be added later.

 ## Status